dshieble/dshieble.github.io/_posts/2020-01-03-modeling-strategies.md

 ---
 layout: post
-title: Discriminative or Generative?
+title: What are you modeling?
+Discriminative or Generative?
 Frequentist or Bayesian?
 tags: [Machine Learning, Discriminative, Generative, Frequentist, Bayesian]
 ---
 <script>